rajgoel/course-machine-learning/09-lecture/slides.md

 ---

-As we do not need to wait for termination of an episode, we can do a gradient update after each step $t$ using
+As we do not need to wait for termination of an episode, we can estimate the policy gradient **for step** $t$ by

 `$$\big( r_t + V_{\theta_\text{critic}}(S_t) - V_{\theta_\text{critic}}(S_{t-1}) \big) \cdot  \nabla_{\!\theta} \ln \pi_\theta(S_{t-1},X_t)$$`